neuromatch/impact-scholars/info/mentoring_guidelines.md

  Immediately communicate any violation of our Code of Conduct to cisp organizers via mentors@climatematch.io and let them handle the termination of the mentorship arrangement if necessary.

 ```

+## Acknowledgement

+Substantial portions of this document were adapted from:
+* [Open Science Lab Mentoring Guide][osl]
+* [Harvard Mentoring Guide][harvard]
+* [Mentor Me Programme of the Manchester Metropolitan University][mmu]
+* [Guidelines for Mentors and Mentees from the AWB][awb]

+## License

+This document incorporates and adapts content from [Open Science Lab Mentoring Guide][osl], which is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+To the extent that this document includes content from the original source, it is also licensed under CC BY 4.0.

 <!-- Links -->
 [harvard]: https://hlc.harvard.edu/wp-content/uploads/sites/2412/2015/10/Mentoring_Guide.pdf
 [mmu]: https://www.mmu.ac.uk/careers/students/mentor-me